-Sautéing green beans in a hot pan with oil or butter is another fantastic way to enjoy their flavor.
-Cook them over medium-high heat for 5-7 minutes, stirring occasionally.
-They should become tender with a slight crunch.
+Sautéing green beans in a hot pan with a bit of oil or butter is another fantastic way to enjoy their flavor.
+Cook them over medium-high heat for about 5-7 minutes, stirring occasionally, until they become tender but still have a slight crunch.
 Add seasonings like garlic, lemon zest, or almonds for an extra kick of flavor.

 Steaming green beans is a healthy cooking method that preserves their vibrant color and natural flavor.
 Steam the beans for around 4-6 minutes until they are tender yet crisp.
-Don’t forget to season with your favorite herbs and spices for added taste.
+Don’t forget to season with your favorite herbs and spices for an added burst of taste.